 A DJI executive publicly stated that the company has the world's largest drone-focused R&D team and that no drone maker can bypass DJI on patents and research methods, as reported by Yicai Global.

-The patent numbers are staggering.
+The patent base is large.
 DJI holds thousands of patents covering flight control algorithms, gimbal stabilization, obstacle avoidance, image transmission, and battery management.
-These are not decorative filings — they cover the core technologies that make a drone fly stably, hover precisely, and transmit high-quality video in real-time.
+These are not decorative filings; they cover the core technologies that make a drone fly stably, hover precisely, and transmit high-quality video in real time.

 Any competitor entering the market must either license DJI patents, design around them (which often means inferior solutions), or risk litigation.
 The patent moat is particularly deep in flight control and gimbal stabilization — the two technologies that most directly determine whether a drone feels "solid" or "cheap" in the air.